Fiji National Club Championship

 The Fiji National Club Championship is a football competition in Fiji.
 It is played by club teams, as opposed to the Fiji Premier League which is played between district teams.
 The competition was first held in 1986.

+It was founded in order to decide a national champion among club teams, initially using a knockout system including clubs selected by their districts.
+In 1987 it introduced a "pool system" and in 1992 the "zonal playoffs" were introduced.

 Teams qualify for the tournament by winning the local district championships.